 Why HR Assistant is important?

 The HR assistant is the individual who manages the everyday HR tasks and is the contact between the business and the workers.
-Such people are essential to ensuring that staff needs are seen to and that important HR files are up to date.
+Such people are essential to ensuring staff needs are met, and important HR files are current.

 Why is outsourcing the way to go?